trealla-prolog/trealla/README.md

 	Access SQLITE databases using builtin module (uses FFI) Concurrency via tasks / linda / futures / engines (generators) Rational trees are considered ##EXPERIMENTAL##
-	Include CLP(Z) for constraints over the Reals
+	Include CLP(Z) for constraints over the integers Logtalk compatible
-	Logtalk compatible

 Trealla is not WAM-based.
 It uses tree-walking, structure-sharing and